Buy-Out Mechanisms and Their Limitations

 There is some authority in other jurisdictions that the discharge of the shareholder-employee to take advantage of a buy-sell agreement results in a breach of fiduciary duty.
 One court found a sufficient fiduciary relationship between the shareholders to justify a reevaluation of the purchase price.
 One court has held that the purchase price must be reasonable at the time of purchase.

-This article is taken from a recent CLE paper presented by Eric Fryar at Essentials of Business Law: Meeting 2020 Challenges.
+This article is taken from a recent CLE paper presented by Hopkins Centrich at Essentials of Business Law: Meeting 2020 Challenges.
 Get the full analysis and case citations.